sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

   + `Dialog`: simple turn interactions.
 Dialogs receive input from state or `OnTurn` function
   + `Prompt`: Dialog intent to capture and verify data from the bot user
   + `DialogContainer`: a collection of dialogs and prompts, executed in `WaterfallStep` sequency
-  + `DialogSet`: Can contain Dialogs, prompts and dialog containers.
+  + `DialogSet`: Can contain dialogs, prompts and dialog containers.
 Used for menus.
 Also kown as "root dialog"
   + `WaterfallStep`: the most granular action in the conversation.

 + **State:** Stores data relating to either the conversation or the user.
 State is a middleware component.
 Available storage layers are Memory (data is cleared each time the bot is restarted), Blob Storage and CosmosDB. **State management** automates the reading and writing of your bot's state to the underlying storage layer.